-AVS standard blast visor has been made and marketed for more than ten years by a commercial
+AVS standard blast visor has been made and marketed for twenty years by a commercial

 retain no commercial or other interest in the exploitation of my equipment designs.]

 The visors are made by heat-forming 5mm untreated polycarbonate in a